 - Over-the-counter stool softener and/or fiber are recommended while you are taking pain medication.

-- Spine Fusion Patients Only: Avoid non-steroidal anti-inflammatory drugs (NSAIDS), steroids, and cytoxic drugs (rheumatoid/anti-cancer agents) for the first 3-6 months since these may inhibit bone growth.
-The literature is controversial, but we prefer to be conservative.
+- Spine Fusion Patients Only: Avoid non-steroidal anti-inflammatory drugs (NSAIDS), steroids, and cytoxic drugs (rheumatoid/anti-cancer agents) for the first 3-6 months, because these may inhibit bone growth.
+While medical literature on this topic is controversial, our neurosurgeons prefer to be conservative.

 - Use care when using stairs, walking on uneven surfaces, snow, ice, or anything that could promote a fall, especially within the first 6 months of surgery.